 Applying for initial treatment

-Apply for initial authority approval to prescribe PBS subsidised brentuximab vedotin or vorinostat to treat CTCL or PTCL in writing and either:
+Applications for initial authority approval to prescribe PBS-subsidised brentuximab vedotin or vorinostat to treat CTCL or PTCL can be made either in:

 All written applications must include the completed: